 Actionable Insight: Because prospects can search online and find reviews, feedback, and all sorts of other information about a company and its product or services, the vendor has lost importance as a source of information.
 Instead, add value by turning your sales calls into consultative conversations – demonstrate that you understand the customer, their industry, and their unique challenges, goals, and priorities.
 Sales enablement software is able to recommend the appropriate content and talking points to guide these conversations.

-More than ever, B2B buyers are relying on content to guide them through the complicated and confusing purchase process, from research to purchasing decision.
+More than ever, B2B buyers are relying on content to guide them through the complicated and confusing purchase process, from research to purchasing decisions.
 B2B buyers review a minimum of 3 pieces of content in any buying situation; the more costly or complex the sale, the more pieces of content that are viewed.
 In a 2014 DemandGen report, 65% of buyers indicated that the winning vendor’s content had a significant impact on their purchase decision, and 68% indicated that they have increased the amount of content used to research and evaluate their purchases.

 Actionable Insight: It’s not just about having content, but rather about having a variety of relevant and engaging content, which increases the likelihood of exciting, informing, and motivating the prospect.
 A Pardot survey shows that 76% of B2B customers prefer to receive content unique to their stage in the buying process.
 Use KnowledgeTree to surface recommended content based on the Salesforce record – right where reps work in the CRM.